howdoicomputer/revontulet/README.md

 ## Setup

 This project uses Poetry to manage dependencies.
-Follow the install instructions for that project and then run `poetry install`
+Install Poetry and then run `poetry install` in the root.

 # Shipping a Version